Metformin: Effect, Side Effects & Avoiding Diarrhoea

 Max. daily dose3,000 mg (adults), 2,000 mg (children from age 10)

-Onset of actionBlood glucose lowering within a few days; full HbA1c effect after 2–3 months
+Onset of actionBlood sugar lowering within a few days, full HbA1c effect after 2–3 months

-Special featureWeight-neutral to mildly weight-reducing; no hypoglycaemia risk as monotherapy
+Special featureWeight-neutral to slightly weight-reducing, no hypoglycaemia risk as monotherapy

-Metformin acts on several levels simultaneously — and its mechanism explains both its strengths and its most common side effects.
-Crucially for patients: metformin does not directly stimulate insulin secretion.
-It makes the body more efficient in using the insulin already present.
-This is why metformin as monotherapy does not cause hypoglycaemia.
+Metformin acts on several levels at the same time – and its mechanism of action explains both the strengths and the most common side effects.
+Decisive for patients: metformin does not stimulate insulin release directly.
+It makes the body more efficient at handling the insulin already present.
+That is the reason why metformin as monotherapy does not cause low blood sugar.

-Liver: primary site of action and explanation for fasting blood glucose
+Liver: the main site of action and the explanation for fasting blood sugar

-Metformin's most important and strongest effect occurs in the liver: it inhibits gluconeogenesis — the liver's own production of glucose from amino acids and other precursors.
-Particularly overnight and in the early morning hours, the liver in people with type 2 diabetes produces too much glucose and releases it into the blood — this explains the often elevated fasting blood glucose in the morning.
-Metformin specifically suppresses this mechanism.
-This is why the strongest metformin effect is seen on fasting blood glucose and morning readings.
+The most important and strongest effect of metformin takes place in the liver: it inhibits gluconeogenesis – the body's own production of sugar from amino acids and other precursors.
+Especially at night and in the early morning hours, the liver in type 2 diabetics produces too much glucose and releases it into the blood – this explains the often raised fasting blood sugar in the morning.
+Metformin suppresses exactly this mechanism.
+That is why the strongest metformin effect is seen in the fasting blood sugar and in the morning reading.

 Muscle: improved insulin sensitivity

-Metformin improves muscle cells' sensitivity to insulin.
-In type 2 diabetes, muscle cells are often insulin-resistant — they respond poorly to insulin's signal to take up more glucose.
-Metformin makes muscle cells more responsive, so that more glucose from the blood can flow into the energy-producing muscles.
+Metformin improves the sensitivity of the muscle cells to insulin.
+In type 2 diabetes the muscle cells are often insulin-resistant – they "listen" poorly to insulin's signal to take up more glucose.
+Metformin makes the muscle cells receptive again, so that more glucose can flow from the blood into the energy-producing muscles.

-Metformin increases glucose uptake in the gut and alters the composition of the gut microbiome.
-This gut action is probably the main reason for the common gastrointestinal complaints at the start of therapy.
-Modified-release tablets release the active substance more slowly and place less burden on the gut — which is why they are often better tolerated.
-Additionally, metformin mildly lowers LDL cholesterol and triglycerides, and may have protective effects against certain cancers currently under investigation in trials.
+Metformin increases the glucose uptake in the gut and changes the composition of the gut flora.
+This gut effect is probably the main reason for the frequent gastrointestinal complaints at the start of therapy.
+Modified-release tablets release the active substance more slowly and burden the gut less – which is why they are often better tolerated.
+In addition, metformin slightly lowers LDL cholesterol and triglycerides and possibly has protective effects against certain cancers, which are currently being investigated in studies.

-The most common mistake when starting metformin: beginning with too high a dose too quickly.
-The majority of gastrointestinal complaints can be avoided by a slow titration over several weeks.
-This is not an optional recommendation but a pharmacologically justified approach enshrined in all guidelines.
+The most common mistake when starting metformin: starting too fast with too high a dose.
+The majority of gastrointestinal complaints can be avoided by slowly building up over several weeks.
+This is not an optional recommendation but the pharmacologically justified route, anchored in all guidelines.

 1. Weeks 1–2: 500 mg once daily – in the evening with the main meal.